nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <div style="background-color: #D1F6FF; padding: 4px; border-radius: 4px;">

 ℹ️ **Info**: After using the find command, running another command may reset the left panel to default view.
-This will be resolved in future iterations.
+This is a feature flaw that will be resolved in future iterations.
 </div>

 Examples: